International Tennis Tournament of Messina

 The International Tennis Tournament of Messina (also known as Torneo Hamilton) was a tennis tournament held annually in Messina, Italy.
-Held for 12 editions in 1980s, the tournament was played on outdoor clay courts and was a part of the ATP Challenger Tour schedule from 1980 to 1991.
+Held for 12 editions in the 1980s, the tournament was played on outdoor clay courts and was a part of the ATP Challenger Tour schedule from 1980 to 1991.

 History

-The tournament of Messina was part of ATP Challenger Tour circuit in 1980s.
+The tournament of Messina was part of the ATP Challenger Tour circuit in 1980s.

-Many important players have played in Messina, as Victor Pecci or Guillermo Pérez Roldán, that when won in Messina was number 15 in ATP world Rankings.
+Many important players have played in Messina, such as Víctor Pecci and Guillermo Pérez Roldán, who won the championships when he was number 15 in the ATP world Rankings.